-- Female students will be given the options of either recording a short video on their iPad (so it remains in their possession alone) of them in their dress or wearing their dress in person.
-The video or actual dress is presented in a private setting to three appointed female high school staff members (Dress Committee) to review with the student present.
+- Female students will wear their dress in person, in a private setting with three appointed female high school staff members (Dress Committee) to review with the student present.
 If something does not meet dress code the student is informed of what must be done, and a second review is held.
-This process is private, short and respectful.
-Any further oversight/review is provided by a female administrator. - Dress reviews will be scheduled and held on several days prior to the social event.
-The specific expectations for the video and review process can be requested by students and parents from the front office and will be presented to the students several weeks prior to the social event.
+This process is private, short, and respectful.
+Any further oversight/review is provided by a female administrator. - Dress Reviews will be scheduled and held on several days prior to the social event.
+Specific expectations for the review process can be requested by students and parents from the front office and will be presented to the students several weeks prior to the social event.